Skip to content

 space_complexity.rb

-5. Logarithmic order \(O(\log n)\)
+5. Logarithmic Order \(O(\log n)\)

 Another example is converting a number to a string.
-Given a positive integer \(n\), its number of digits is \(\log_{10} n + 1\), corresponding to the length of the string, thus the space complexity is \(O(\log_{10} n + 1) = O(\log n)\).
+Given a positive integer \(n\), it has \(\lfloor \log_{10} n \rfloor + 1\) digits, i.e., the corresponding string length is \(\lfloor \log_{10} n \rfloor + 1\), so the space complexity is \(O(\log_{10} n + 1) = O(\log n)\).

 Feel free to drop your insights, questions or suggestions